 Admission Requirements:

 Penta Career Center adheres to an “open admission” policy.
-Penta Career Center does not discriminate on the basis of race, religion, national origin, sex, disability, or disadvantaged status, and follows affirmative action policies.
+Penta Career Center does not discriminate on the basis of race, religion, national origin, sex, disability, or disadvantaged status and follows affirmative action policies.
+The career center provides accommodations for students who self-identify to have special needs.
+Students may indicate their needs during the initial enrollment meeting or anytime throughout the school year, provided they have the necessary documentation.

-To enroll in one of Penta Career Center’s full-time career and technical training programs, the applicant must have a high school diploma or equivalent and a valid picture ID.
-The applicant must also meet testing benchmarks on the ACT WorkKeys Assessment.
-Some programs may have additional requirements due to external certifications.
+To enroll in one of Penta Career Center’s occupational training programs, the applicant must have a high school diploma or equivalent and a valid photo ID.

-If the applicant does not have a high school diploma or GED test certificate they are encouraged to enroll in one of Penta Career Center’s Aspire/GED classes.
-Once the applicant has attained the GED test certification, they are encouraged to re-apply in full-time program.
+If the applicant does not have a high school diploma or high school equivalency diploma, he or she is encouraged to enroll in one of Penta Career Center’s ASPIRE classes.
+Once the applicant has attained the high school equivalency diploma, he or she is encouraged to re-apply to an occupational post-secondary training program of their choice.

 Academic Qualifications:

-To receive FSA funds, the student must be qualified to stay at the postsecondary level.
-The student qualifies if he or she meets the following requirements:
+To enter an occupation program at Penta Career Center and to receive Federal Student Aid funds, the applicant must be qualified to study at the postsecondary level.
+The applicant qualifies if he or she meets the following requirements:

-If the US DOE or Penta Career Center questions the validity of the high school credentials, the institution will first check the “Unacceptable Proof of Graduation” list.
+If the US Department of Education or Penta Career Center questions the validity of the applicant’s high school credentials, the institution will first check the “Unacceptable Proof of Graduation” list.
 If the applicant’s high school is on that list it will be judged as unacceptable.
-If the applicant’s high school is not on that list, but the institution still questions the validity of the high school credential, a transcript will be requested from the high school showing classes completed and passed.
-If the applicant’s credentials are still in question, the Ohio DOE will be contacted to ascertain if the high school is approved by the state.
+If the applicant’s high school is not on that list, but the institution still questions the validity of the high school credential, a transcript will be requested from the high school showing courses completed and passed.
+If the applicant’s credentials are still in question, the Ohio Department of Education will be contacted to ascertain if the high school is approved by the state.

 Foreign Academic Qualifications:

-All students must have completed secondary education (high school or equivalent) to be eligible for Federal financial aid (Pell Grant/Student Loans).
-If the student’s diploma is from a foreign country they must follow the special procedures outlined below:
+All applicants must have completed secondary education (high school or equivalent) to be eligible for Federal Student Aid funds (Pell Grants).
+If the applicant’s diploma is from a foreign country, he or she must follow the special procedures outlined below:

 See the NACES website (https://www.naces.org/) for a list of evaluators who belong to The National Association of Credential Evaluation Services.
 This list is for comparison only.
 Penta Career Center does not recommend one agency above another.
 Evaluators do charge for this service and it can take several weeks, so be sure to follow these procedures early in the enrollment process.